34 Favorite Fall Flowers and Plants for Your Garden

 Agapanthus

 Agapanthus performs best is hardiness zones 8 to 10, where they will come back every year.
-In colder zones, plant them in containers and overwinter in a frost-free location, like a garage.
+For the most impact, plant agapanthus in groups for a tropical feel to your late summer garden.
+In colder zones, plant them in containers.
+But in winter, they'll do well in frost-free locations, like a garage.

 Aster

-Because asters can be moisture sensitive, try various watering methods to get the most out of your flower garden blooms.
-Water more in the heat of summer and less when temperatures cool down.
+Because asters can be moisture sensitive, try various watering methods to get the most out of your garden blooms.
+Water them more in the heat of summer and less when temperatures cool down.
 If you notice the flowers fading, readjust.

 Black-Eyed Susan (Rudbeckia)

-Known also as rudbeckia, this smiling daisy-like flower is popular with bees and other pollinators.
-Besides the signature sunny yellow, black-eyed Susans come in bronze, mahogany and red with a signature black eye in the center.
+Black-eyed Susans are a smiling, daisy-like flower popular with bees and other pollinators.
+They are also known as rudbeckia.
+Besides their signature sunny yellow, black-eyed Susans come in bronze, mahogany and red, with a signature black eye in the center.

 These native perennials are easy to grow, performing well even in poor soil and dry conditions.

-Black-eyed Susans pair well with lavender, coneflower, catmint, sedum and more in containers and in the garden.
+Black-eyed Susans pair well with lavender, coneflower, catmint, sedum and more.
+They can grow in both containers and gardens.
 Grow rudbeckia in full sun in zones 4 to 9.

 Blanket Flower (Gaillardia)

 Like sunflowers, gaillardia likes well-draining sandy soil and full sun.
-You can grow blanket flower from seeds beginning in the spring, or depending on your climate, plant seedlings in spring or fall.
+You can grow blanket flower from seeds beginning in the spring.
+Or, depending on your climate, plant seedlings in spring or fall.
 Blanket flower tolerates hot, dry weather and is hardy in zones 4 to 9.

 Calibrachoa

-Calibrachoa's petite, delicate blooms may look fragile, but trust the experts and display this plant in full sun and well-draining soil.
+Give the hummingbirds a little love when you bring calibrachoa into your garden.
+Calibrachoa is an annual in most of the U.S. Its colors are autumn-appropriate, including shades of orange, pink and purple.
+Calibrachoa's petite, delicate blooms may look fragile.
+But trust the experts and display this plant in full sun and well-draining soil.
 Calibrachoa looks great in hanging baskets and planters throughout your garden.

 Camellia Sasanqua